Email FacebookTwitterMenu burgerClose thin

 Now, evaluate how effective each channel is for driving the leads that you want to reach.
 Specifically, consider how likely your target client is to use those channels.

 The goal is to identify the marketing pathways that are working best.
 From there, you can work on improving your marketing strategy to increase conversions.
-And if you realize that a particular channel is not producing results that could be a sign that your target or ideal client is spending their time elsewhere online.
+And if you realize that a particular channel is not producing results, that could be a sign that your target client is spending time elsewhere online.

 “If you’re only running one marketing funnel, you are automatically hiding from a population of prospects who would never be in that funnel,” Biagini says.
 “For example, a prospect you get in front of via radio or a podcast typically is someone who would not attend an in-person workshop.”